openproblems-bio/website/content/NeurIPS_docs/about_tasks/task2_modality_matching.md

 ### Output data formats

-This component should output only *one* h5ad file, `--output`, containing the predicting probabilities of the matchings between the two input datasets.
+This component should output only *one* h5ad file, `--output`, containing the predicted probabilities of the matchings between the two input datasets.

 ```plaintext
 adata